 Could we be safe to say that there is bad blood existing between China and Africans?
 The thought comes to mind because China has been in the black book of many African countries with respect to reported adulterated edible products being shipped to the continent by the Chinese.

 It has been reported that imported rice in Nigeria may contain a mixture of unhealthy rice grains popularly called plastic rice.
 Worse still there seems to be unofficial news that the rice supplies in Nigeria could contain “plastic rice”.
 Plastic rice is said to be formed from potatoes and molded into rice shapes with chemicals.

 These came after information was rife that the Nigerian Customs Service (NCS) uncovered bags of the dreaded plastic rice at a warehouse in Ikeja, Lagos.
 According to reports, over 100 bags of rice were seized with each weighing about 25 kg.

 According to Lagos Customs Chief Haruna Mamudu, the rice which was intended to be sold during the yuletide was very sticky when it was boiled, showing signs of hazardousness.
 The rice in question was branded as ‘best tomato’ and had no manufacture date or expiry date.

 Rice is a Nigerian staple.
 With the economic recession, the price of the staple food had tripled.

-Many efforts have gone into the production of the staple food in order to make it affordable for Nigerians.
-Africa’s richest man who is also the biggest rice investor in Africa made his own contributions to that respect.
+Following a reported ban on rice importation in the country, many efforts have gone into the local production of the staple food in order to make it affordable for Nigerians.
+Africa’s richest man Aliko Dangote who is also the biggest rice investor in Africa made his own contributions to that respect.